EdilsonJunior-2/pokedex-flutter/README.md

   - A random description from any pokedex that this pokemon appears;
   - List with this pokemon's moves and abilities;

   The text colors in pokemon details are associated to the pokemon main type (except the secondary type, if it exists, which have your color associated to itself).
-You can see this association [here](#type-colors).
+You can see this association, if you want, [here](#type-colors).
 You can also click on any type, move or ability and go to its respective screen.

   Example:
   <br />